openlibraryenvironment/mod-rs/README.md

 All the basic object types can be listed as stand-alone objects or as embedded structures

+## Some advice for front end developers

+mod-rs is functional - it's not a dumb store.
+Clients do not "Set" the state of a request - you can ask mod-rs to perform a "Shipped" action against a request, and a side effect of that action might be to set the status of a request to "SHIPPED".
+This convention reaches down to the different protocol stacks involved in interlending.
+When you "Ship" an item, there are standards based protocol messages that need to be exchanged before the state can be changed (This is particularly true when performing operations like cancel).
+Please don't treat mod-rs like a dumb store - it's absolutely doing work, and you should consider it an application level "service" rather than a dumb data storage tool.

 # I'm a backend developer, where should I start

 ## Probably with the domain model